 Projects in OmniFocus allow you to break down lists of tasks in any way you like.
 Sometimes I treat projects like actual time-bound initiatives, other times I just use them as convenient groupings.
 This saves me from to-do lists on random scraps of paper spread around my house and wallet, or from just jotting stuff down in the Notes app on my phone.
 I have all my areas of life in ONE place, but they are organized in ways that are meaningful to me.
 And I can re-organize them as situations change.
 This saves me from being overwhelmed by endless disconnected lists.
 I’ve also taken advantage of the new tags feature in OmniFocus 3.
 While a task can exist in only one Project, it can have an infinite number of tags.
 I use these for things like “office” which allows me to filter for everything that I need to be in the office to do.
 “Boss” is usually questions or things I need to get input from my boss on, so if I catch a meeting with him I can ask a bunch of stuff at once.
 “Phone” is for calls I need to make.
 I hate making phone calls so it’s nice to pump myself up and do them all at once.

 You get the idea.

-All of these features along with the excellent way OmniFocus allows you to subordinate tasks under each other makes it super easy for me to stay organized.
-So, I just open up the software get to work.
+All of these features along with the excellent way OmniFocus allows you to subordinate tasks under each other make it super easy for me to stay organized.
+So, I just open up the software to get to work.

 When I am consistently using OmniFocus, I get much more done.
 And that means I don’t feel stressed out.
 I am able to fulfill life’s responsibilities with fewer things slipping through the cracks.
 I can better be a man of my word before the Lord.
 And hopefully that also translates to my friends, family, and work associates knowing I can be counted on to do what I say I will do.